pulumi/docs/content/tutorials/embedding-pulumi/building-api/index.md

 ### Considerations with Destroy

 The basics of such an API is taking the commands we call in the CLI and generalizing them to an interface that can be easily programmed.
 We also, however, would like to have the ability to destroy a stack locally as we'd like any future work locally to go through the API as well, but we really don't want any automation to be able to destroy a stack without human approval (unless perhaps it's an ephemeral stack for smoke testing).
-That's the part on lines 90 and 133 that defines a `destroy` variable, or flag, that can enable the destroy workflow.
+That's why we use a `destroy` variable, or flag, to conditionally enable the destroy workflow.

 ## Automating Commands